python/cpython/Doc/library/curses.rst

 .. method:: window.deleteln()

    Delete the line under the cursor.
-All following lines are moved up by 1 line.
+All following lines are moved up by one line.

 .. method:: window.derwin([nlines, ncols,] begin_y, begin_x)

    An abbreviation for "derive window", :meth:`derwin` is the same as calling :meth:`subwin`, except that *begin_y* and *begin_x* are relative to the origin of the window, rather than relative to the entire screen.
-Returns a window object for the derived window.
+Return a window object for the derived window.